MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 <condition> ? <if-true> : <if-false>
 ```

-The condition-expression will always be evaluated, and its result will be converted to a Boolean to
+The condition-expression is always evaluated, and its result ware converted to a **Boolean** to
-determine which branch will be evaluated next:
+determine which branch is evaluated next:

 - The `<if-true>` expression is executed if the `<condition>` expression is true
 - The `<if-false>` expression is executed if the `<condition>` expression is false